-Boo must have only been two months old and there we were at the checkout in our local Sainsbury’s waiting to pay.
+When my eldest was about two months old, we were at the checkout in our local Sainsbury’s waiting to pay.
 I was bagging up shopping.

-Having read a similar story that week, I wondered to myself how awful it must be finding a tropical creature in your bananas and shuddered as I put a bunch of them in the trolley.
-So this was definitely on my mind.
+As I but some bananas in my trolley, I wondered to myself how awful it must be finding a tropical creature and shuddered as the bunch went in.
+This was definitely on my mind.

 Cut back to the check out.
-Boo was in one of the supermarket’s baby holders in the trolley and, just as I was going to pay, a ‘Scorpion’ started crawling across the back of the baby seat.
+My daughter was in one of the supermarket’s baby holders in the trolley and, just as I was going to pay, a ‘Scorpion’ started crawling across the back of the baby seat.